DRAH4/Ticket-System/README.md

 This version of the project is front-end only and can be viewed locally.

 1. Clone or download the repository.
+3. npm run dev.
-2. Open index.html in your web browser.
+2. Open http://localhost:3000/index.html in your web browser.

 When the backend and database are added, setup instructions will include installation and startup commands such as: